 To implement an official total withdrawal from the University, the Total Withdrawal Request Form must be submitted by the end of the 12th week of classes for the semester in which the student wishes to withdraw.
 The effective date of the withdrawal will be the date on which the Total Withdrawal was generated.
-Students should visit the University Calendar for specific dates and deadlines for each semester eligible to receive tuition refunds and may receive failing grades in the courses for which he/she is registered.
+Students should visit the University Calendar for specific dates and deadlines for each semester.

+A student who leaves the University without completing a Total Withdrawal Request Form may not be eligible to receive tuition refunds and may receive failing grades in the courses for which he/she is registered.
 The student may also be required to repay federal funds received in a given semester, as a result of total withdrawal from the University.